ONLINE DEPOSIT ACCOUNTS DISCLOSURE

 DETERMINING THE AVAILABILITY OF A DEPOSIT

 The length of the delay is counted in business days from the day of your deposit.
 Every day is a business day except Saturdays, Sundays and federal holidays.
 If you make a deposit at one of our branches on a business day we are open, we will consider that day to be the day of your deposit.
 If you make a deposit at an ATM we own before 2:00 p.m.
-Central Time on a business day that we are open, we will consider that day to be the day of your deposit.
+Eastern Time on a business day that we are open, we will consider that day to be the day of your deposit.
 However, if you make a deposit at an ATM we own after 2:00 p.m.
-Central Time on a business day we are open, or make a deposit at an ATM we own any time on a day we are not open, we will consider that the deposit was made on the next business day we are open.
-If you make a deposit via the Popular Mobile Check Deposit service before 7:00 PM Central Time on a business day that we are open, we will consider that day to be the day of your deposit.
-However, if you make a deposit via the Popular Mobile Check Deposit service after 7:00 PM Central Time on a business day we are open or make a deposit on a business day we are not open, we will consider that the deposit was made on the next business day we are open.
+Eastern Time on a business day we are open, or make a deposit at an ATM we own any time on a day we are not open, we will consider that the deposit was made on the next business day we are open.
+If you make a deposit via the Popular Mobile Check Deposit service before 8:00 PM Eastern Time on a business day that we are open, we will consider that day to be the day of your deposit.
+However, if you make a deposit via the Popular Mobile Check Deposit service after 8:00 PM Eastern Time on a business day we are open or make a deposit on a business day we are not open, we will consider that the deposit was made on the next business day we are open.
 Terms and conditions apply with Popular Mobile Check Deposit service.
 If you need any additional information regarding cutoff times for your deposits, please call our Customer Service Department at (800) 377-0800 or visit a local branch.

 The length of delay varies depending on the type and location of the deposit and is explained below.